-Chelsea Handler Recreates Martha Stewart’s Recent Pool Side Snapshot
+Chelsea Handler Recreates Martha Stewart’s Recent Poolside Snapshot

 “I hope this is a thing and everyone is going to try out the Martha look,” joked one more fan.

-As The Inquisitr previously reported, Handler is clearly confident in her body and not afraid to show off a little skin on social media.
+As The Inquisitr previously reported, Handler is clearly confident in her body and is not afraid to show off a little skin on social media.
 Last week she shocked fans by sharing a hilarious Instagram video of herself wearing a bra made out of face masks.
 The purpose of the clip was to promote the use of facial coverings amid the pandemic.